SuriNNAT/Data-Hackathon/README.md

   },
 };

-d.
-Create a ".env" file inside the Polygon Project Directory and add these 2 lines:
+- Create a ".env" file inside the Polygon Project Directory and add these 2 lines:

 POLYGON_MAINNET_URL=https://polygon-rpc.com
 PRIVATE_KEY=your_private_key